-- a) Male or female ≥ 22 years and ≤ 65 years of age. - b) Subject has not had weight change exceeding 5% of body weight in the preceding month. - c) Subject agrees to maintain body weight within 5% during the study by not making any changes in diet or exercise routine. - d) Subject has a BMI ≤ 30 as determined at screening.
+- a) Male and female subjects ≥ 22 years of age and ≤ 65 years of age. - b) Subject has not had weight change exceeding 5% of body weight in the preceding month. - c) Subject agrees to maintain her weight (i.e., within 5%) by not making any major changes in diet or exercise routine during the course of the study.